FRC5409/5409-docs/docs/Data Logging/Layers.md

    @Override
    @Override
     public void updateInputs(ElevatorInputs inputs) {
         // NOTE: This is an example, these methods do not exist.
-Check docs to find actually methods
+Check docs to find the correct methods

         inputs.motorConnected   = motor.isConnected();
         inputs.appliedVoltage   = motor.getAppliedVoltage();